genkii/termixel/crates/termixel-core/README.md

 # Termixel Core

-This is the core crate of termixel
+Termixel Core is the crate powering termixel cli